framework-one/framework-one.github.io/source/documentation/developing-applications.markdown

 * `setupEnvironment( string env )` - A function that may optionally override in `Application.cfc` to provide more programmatic configuration for your application environment.

 Environment control is based on the concept of _tier_ - development, staging, production etc - and optionally a _server_ specifier.
 This two-part string determines how elements of `variables.framework.environments` are selected and merged into the base framework configuration.
 A string of the format _`"tier"`_ or _`"tier-server"`_ should be returned from `getEnvironment()`.
 FW/1 first looks for a group of options matching just _tier_ and, if found, appends those to the base configuration.
 FW/1 then looks for a group of options matching _tier-server_ and, if found, appends those to the configuration.
 After merging configuration options, FW/1 calls `setupEnvironment()` passing the tier/server string so your application may perform additional customization.
 This process is executed on every request (so be aware of performance considerations) which allows a single application to serve multiple domains and behave accordingly for each domain, for example.

+Note that for the most part, the _tier_ or _tier-server_ configuration will override any default configuration in the `variables.framework` structure.
+There are two exceptions to that basic rule:

+* `diConfig` is recursively merged: the `constants` and `singulars` structures are key-merged, the `exclude` and `transients` arrays are appended. _tier-server_ takes precedence in the key-merging, then _tier_, then the default configuration.
+* `subsystems` is key-merged across the _tier_ and _tier-server_ data (with _tier-server_ taking precedence, then _tier_, then then default).

+This gives the most intuitive behavior for DI/1 bean factory configuration.
+It also provides a convenient behavior for environment-based subsystem configuration.
+Be cautious when specifying subsystem-specific DI/1 configuration since that does not merge across environments. _Note that environment merging is new in 3.1._

 Your `getEnvironment()` function can use any means to determine which environment is active.
 Common methods are examining `CGI.SERVER_NAME` or using the server's actual hostname (accessible thru the new `getHostname()` API method).
 Here's an example setup: